SoftSkyrim/Odyssey/README.md

 You also need to download and install [.NET runtime](https://dotnet.microsoft.com/en-us/download).
 ## Nexus
 You need to have/create a [Nexus](https://www.nexusmods.com/) account.
 Premium is recommended to avoid having to manually click the download button for every mod.
+## Pagefile
+Its recommended you increase your pagefile to at least 20GB.
+Intructions can be found [HERE](https://mcci.com/support/guides/how-to-change-the-windows-pagefile-size/)
 ## Skyrim
 You MUST have a legit copy of Skyrim Special Edition on Steam.